Merkel: Not clear if EU will rise to challenge of changing world order

 “I understand the sense in the U.S. of them saying we must play a stronger role in solving conflicts in the world of the 21st century,” she said.
 “Not just militarily, but also politically,” she added, giving the example of European involvements in African conflicts where NATO was absent.

 “The EU is in a transformation process,” she said.
-“It recognizes the seriousness of the situation, but it hasn’t yet been resolved whether we are going to rise to the challenges quickly enough.”
+“It recognises the seriousness of the situation, but it hasn’t yet been resolved whether we are going to rise to the challenges quickly enough.”